 In order to issue a receipt for donations suitable for income tax purposes, an organization must be a registered charity.
 Most foundations require organizations seeking funding to be registered charities.

-The Canada Revenue Agency (CRA) has information and forms related to becoming a registered federal charity.
+The Canada Revenue Agency (CRA) has information and forms related to becoming a registered federal charity under the “Charities” section of its website.
 Again, there are reporting and compliance procedures required for charities, but many organizations see the advantage in being able to accept charitable donations.
 A charity can provide donors with an income tax receipt, often an incentive for donors.
 It’s not mandatory that an organization be incorporated before becoming a charity, but it does often make the process easier.

 The CRA website provides sample ‘purposes’, or objects, suitable for organizations to include as part of their governance documents, which are needed when applying to become a registered charity.
 Click here to learn more about becoming a federal charity.